-Financial assets at fair value through profit or loss are included in the net assets statement on a fair value basis as at the reporting date.
-Loans and receivables financial assets are included in the net assets statement at amortised cost, measured using the effective interest rate method, at reporting date.
-A financial asset is recognised in the net assets statement on the date the fund becomes party to the contractual acquisition of the asset.
-From this date any gains or losses arising from changes in the fair value or amortised cost of assets are recognised by the fund.
+Financial assets are included in the Net Assets Statement on a fair value basis as at the reporting date.
+A financial asset is recognised in the Net Assets Statement on the date the fund becomes party to the contractual acquisition of the asset.
+From this date any gains or losses arising from changes in the fair value of asset are recognised in the Fund Account.